-IV.
-RESEARCH PLAN FOR GREAT SALT LAKE
+4. RESEARCH PLAN FOR GREAT SALT LAKE

-Great Salt Lake's complex and unique characteristics make establishing water quality standards, monitoring its water quality, and assessing its beneficial use support extremely challenging.
-It is UDWQ's objective to improve on the available dataset, existing water quality standards, and methods for assessing Great Salt Lake.
+Great Salt Lake's complex and unique characteristics make establishing water quality criteria, monitoring its water quality, assessing its designated use support and implementing pollution control programs extremely challenging.
+It is UDWQ's objective to improve on the available dataset and methods for assessing the Lake.
 This section outlines a systematic and collaborative approach to research that will enable UDWQ to proactively fulfill its responsibilities under the CWA.